 CAD System Strengths

-SolidWorks does very well with simple things like weld structures, squares, rounds and the like, even it sucks for re-manipulating and for complex geometry.
+SolidWorks does very well with simple things like weld structures, squares, rounds and the like, even if it struggles with re-manipulating and complex geometry.
 Pro/Engineer, on the other hand is much better in complex geometry and for experimental work.
 Because of these strengths (and local drivers) we chose to separate the experimental portions of the trailer project from the structural portions.

 The other drivers are local to our shop.
 First, we have a much larger Db of trailer items in Pro/Engineer, including early versions of the experimental suspension.
 Then, honestly, because of costs involved, we have Simulation (FEA) through SolidWorks, but not in Pro/E. SolidWorks Simulation does not care if the models are native SW or Pro/E, so we use it across boundaries.
 However, with this experiment we also chose to combine the engineering models for development as well.